Fulbright U.S. Student Program

 Fulbright strongly encourages all candidates to apply through their home institutions to be considered for institutional endorsement.
 To be considered for Davidson College endorsement, our students and alumni must apply through our campus process, which begins in the spring semester before the annual application deadline.
 Applications to be considered for Davidson endorsement are due in late summer, and candidates are required to interview with an endorsement committee.

 The campus endorsement application requirements and resources are available in the Fulbright Fellowships Toolkit article (Handshake login required).
-Students and alumni interested in applying are encouraged to contact Gaylena Merritt, Associate Director for Fellowships & Experiential Learning, as soon as possible to discuss their candidacy.
+Students and alumni interested in applying are encouraged to contact Gaylena Merritt, Director of Fellowships, as soon as possible to discuss their candidacy.

-For more information, contact the Fellowships and Scholarships Program at email@example.com or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Associate Director for Fellowships & Experiential Learning, through Handshake (login required).
+For more information, contact the Office of Fellowships at firstname.lastname@example.org or schedule an Office of Fellowships advising appointment with Gaylena Merritt, Director of Fellowships, through Handshake (login required).
 See the Fulbright Fellowships Toolkit article for details.

 2021 - Garnet Brown '21 (Spain), Catherine Cartier '20 (Turkey), Jake Carver '21 (Taiwan), Elayna Daniels '21 (United Kingdom), Lucy Fasano '21 (Australia), Anne-Katrine Glittenberg '21 (Taiwan), Caroline Matawaran '21 (Peru), Maria Rojas '21 (France), Alexander Sinks '21 (Germany, declined), Katherine Smith '21 (Spain, declined)